TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/wren/index.md/index.md

 Normally, at this point, I would share an example of how to run the solution on your machine.
 Unfortunately, Wren is rather new and a little clunky to get running.
-That said, I won’t leave you hanging, There are some directions for Mac and Linux users on the Wren website.
+That said, I won't leave you hanging, There are some directions for Mac and Linux users on the Wren website.